tjdft/pug/README.md

 ### Proxy

 By default, some services like Openshift and Sonar does not have CORS enabled by default.
 So, PUG uses `@nuxtjs/proxy` module to avoid CORS issues.
-Internal requests, for instance, to paths like `'/openshift/'`  will be rewrited to actual external Openshift API url.
+Internal requests to paths like, e.g, `'/openshift/oapi/v1/projects'`  will be rewrited to actual external Openshift API url (`https://openshift.company.com/oapi/v1/projects`).

 ### Deploy manually